 So it's a two-way street - diabetes means you're more likely to have gum disease, and if your gum disease is bad enough it can make your diabetes hard to control.
-You can read more about this at Diabetes and Gum Disease.
+You can read more about this at my page about Diabetes and Gum Disease.

 Here's a link about diabetes and gum disease at the Mayo Clinic website.

 If you're worried that you might have diabetes, and want to know more, read about the important signals at my Diabetes Type 2 information page.